X64 Architecture (Updated) See Note of History

 This error has a little more of a substantial solution.
-The cvextern.dll error can not be fixed by simply adding the this one file in fact this file requires all of the files listed bellow to correctly execute.
-As discussed in The Basic Requirements section you will need to either copy files to the output directory or the more preferred method of adding the files to your project as an existing file and then changing each of their properties “Copy to Output Directory” to “Copy always”.
+The cvextern.dll error cannot be fixed by simply adding the this one file, in fact, this file requires all of the files listed below to correctly execute.
+As discussed in The Basic Requirements section, you will need to either copy files to the output directory or the more preferred method of adding the files to your project as an existing file and then changing each of their properties “Copy to Output Directory” to “Copy always”.
 Look back at this section for reference if required.

-Note that the "220" is the version number this will change according to updates.
+Note that "220" is the version number - this will change according to updates.

-Any other Unable to load DLL ‘...’ errors can be fixed by attempting the same process an loading the relevant listed DLLs into your project.
-If you still get stuck than feel free to ask the community for help.
+Any other Unable to load DLL ‘...’ errors can be fixed by attempting the same process and loading the relevant listed DLLs into your project.
+If you still get stuck, then feel free to ask the community for help.

 Convertion from Image<Emgu.CV.Structure.Bgr*,System.Byte*> to Image<Emgu.CV.Structure.Structure.Bgr*,System.Byte*> is not supported by OpenCV

-Where * is the the relavent image depth or data type.
+* is the the relevant image depth or data type.

 This error is thrown up in version 2.3.* onwards and is caused by the programs inability to access opencv_imgproc***.dll or opencv_core***.dll even though they are present in the output "bin" directory.

-The x64 Source code file links have been corectly linked.
+- The x64 source code file links have been correctly linked.

 picturebox is set to